A client comes to you. He asks you to write three ads, a landing page and the About page for his website.

 Didn’t think so.

-So when should you charge by the hour (if ever)?
-If the project isn’t clearly defined, it might be easier to charge this way.
-Although if you do, then use this handy rate calculator to get an idea of what you should be charging.
+So when SHOULD you charge by the hour (if ever)?
+If you provide copy consulting services…or if the project isn’t clearly defined, then charging by the hour could be a good way to go.
+But if you do, then use this handy rate calculator to get an idea of what you should be charging.

 And don’t bill by the half-hour.
 Set project minimums.
 So if your client asks for just one hour of your time, then charge her for two (or three…or four).
-Of course you’ll need to state that upfront so the expectations are clear.
+You’ll obvs need to state that upfront so the expectations are clear from the get-go.

-Like it sounds, a day rate includes all the work you complete for a client in a single day.
+A day rate includes all the work you complete for a client in a single day (duh).

 Day rates are common practice in Europe (or at least in the UK), and amongst high-earning freelancers in the U.S.